|

 Lounge Layers

-Lavender fabric overhead creates softness in a lounge area, especially when paired with sage and neutral seating below for guests relaxing.
+Lavender fabric overhead creates instant softness in a lounge area, especially when you pair it with sage plants and neutral seating that won’t compete.

 @lovinghautecouture